The story goes...

 Joi Unspeakable's passion for storytelling is also conveyed in her work as a professional photographer.
 Details matter and capturing the light in her subject's eyes, the curve of a coffee cup at a favorite cafe and the dusk-drenched sky after a long day denotes how deeply her knack for storytelling runs.

-Joi has also journeyed into teaching and mentoring, hosting a bi-weekly summer expression course for young girls called Paper Storms which dives into discovering and utilizing our backstories to propel ourselves forward.
+Joi has also journeyed into teaching and mentoring, creating a creative expression non-profit for teen girls of color called Paper Storms, which dives into discovering and utilizing our backstories to propel ourselves forward.

 Joi's lifestyle brand, ReFeel & Co, makes self-care in all its layers effortless with her ReFeel Affirmation Decks and ReFeel Boxes.